OR13/endor/README.md

 Entities such as people, organizations or devices that have some trust relationship with an issuer, and can provide some assurance to the issuer's identifiers and authenticity.

+A notary keeps a ledger or registry of their endorsements.

+🧸 In this PoC I have chosen to represent the transparent registry using a GitHub repository.

 ### Endorsements

 A counter signature for a claim from a notary, representing that the issuer has been authenticated under some assurance level, but not representing any evaluation of the payload or claims made by the issuer about a subject.

-🧸 In this PoC I have chosen to represent these as W3C Verifiable Credentials.
+🧸 In this PoC I have chosen to represent endorsements using W3C Verifiable Credentials.

 🧸 In this PoC I have chosen to automate the process of creating endorsements by leveraging GitHub Worflows, such that endorsements are automatically created after a pull request to the `main` branch has been merged.